cmonBruuh/poescript/README.md

 # poescript

+V2.0 Update:

+- Added skills to be automated (read the Flasks and Timer section for this)
+- Updated repo
+- Removed EXE files which means you need AHK to execute the script

 I have been using this script since the Legion League.

 It's not just a flask script but brings additional features.